vmware-tanzu/tanzu-dev-portal/content/outcomes/secure-software-supply-chain/building-a-container.md

 ## Kaniko

 [Kaniko](https://github.com/GoogleContainerTools/kaniko) is an example of a tool that can help formalize your build pipeline.
 When building a Dockerfile directly, you need access to a running Docker daemon, and setting one up inside a container requires privilege escalation.
-On the other hand, Kaniko doesn't require these privleges, meaning that you're not granting containers unnecessary permissions that could be exploited.
+On the other hand, Kaniko doesn't require these privileges, meaning that you're not granting containers unnecessary permissions that could be exploited.
 At its core, Kaniko is a prebuilt container image with an executable that knows how to compile a Dockerfile without Docker.
 You still write your Dockerfile as demonstrated, but instead of running a `docker build` command, you provide it to Kaniko along with your code, and it will build and upload the container wherever you specify.

 Consider the following Kubernetes pod definition: